Submissions

 § 2.2.
 Format

-The University of Bologna Law Review requests that Authors comply with the following standards of format and length of the submission:
+The University of Bologna Law Review requests that authors comply with the following standards for format and length for submissions:

-• The manuscript must be written in correct British English language (American English may be considered in exceptional cases).
+• The manuscript must be written in British English (American English may be considered in exceptional cases).

 • The manuscript must be in OpenOffice, Microsoft Word, RTF, or Open Document Text document file format.
-Other format (e.g. PDF) are not accepted.
+Other formats (e.g., PDF) are not accepted.

-• The manuscript must be anonymized (for support in anonymization, see the process on the bottom of the page)
+• The manuscript must be anonymized (for support with anonymization, see the process at the bottom of the page).

-• The manuscript must be in length (articles metadata and footnotes, excluded):
+• The manuscript must be of the following length (article metadata and footnotes excluded):

-The Journal accepts footnotes, only.
+The Journal accepts footnotes only.
 Endnotes are not accepted.
-References must be inserted into footnotes: preferably, The Bluebook: A Uniform System of Citation (21st ed.) shall be applied as citation code.
+References must be inserted into footnotes: preferably, The Bluebook: A Uniform System of Citation (21st ed.) shall be applied as the citation standard.

-The Journal may consider manuscripts exceeding the length of 20,000 words in exceptional cases of outstanding scholarly contribution.
+The Journal may consider manuscripts exceeding the 20,000 word limit in exceptional cases of outstanding scholarly contribution.

 § 2.3.
 Metadata